 In all cultures and in all historical times, this bird has often been associated with esotericism but, while in today’s everyday use it takes on exclusively negative meanings, in many traditions it has taken on and still assumes positive values.

-The powers and forces recognized to the Owl are enormous, an integral vision of the animal goes beyond the contrast between good owl and bad owl and advises, diplomatically, to enter into the graces of this figure to direct its evil spells elsewhere.
+The powers and forces recognized to the Owl are enormous, an integral vision of the animal goes beyond the contrast between a good owl and bad owl and advises, diplomatically, to enter into the graces of this figure to direct its evil spells elsewhere.

-That’s why we often see the symbol of an owl hanging from a door or gate – it, with its powers, becomes a precious ally, in fight against the enemies.
+That’s why we often see the symbol of an owl hanging from a door or gate – it, with its powers, becomes a precious ally, in the fight against the enemies.

-Symbolism of an Owl in Different Cultures
+The Symbolism of an Owl

 The association between this animal and evil or the dark forces dates back to very distant times.